MOSAIC-UA/802.11ah-ns3/README.md

 # IEEE 802.11ah simulation module for NS-3

 This repository hosts an implementation of the IEEE802.11ah (Wi-Fi HaLow) protocol for the NS-3 network simulator.
 It comes pre-packaged with NS-3 version 3.23 and an example showing how to use and configure it.
-For more details about our implementation and supported features, please visit our webpage at https://www.uantwerpen.be/en/rg/mosaic/projects/ieee-802-11ah/.
-If you have questions or want to contribute, please email us at 80211ah@mosaic.uantwerpen.be.
+For more details about our implementation and supported features, please visit [our webpage](https://www.uantwerpen.be/en/rg/mosaic/projects/ieee-802-11ah/).
+If you have questions or want to contribute, plese send us an [email](mailto:80211ah@mosaic.uantwerpen.be).

 If you use our work, please use the following citation to refer to it: